MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/lasagna.md

 1. Put the remainder of your meat sauce followed by the remainder of your cheese sauce.
     - optional: garnish with additional mozzarella
 1. Cover and place in oven for 25 minutes.
-1. Uncover and place in oven for another 25 minutes.
+1. Uncover and place in oven for another 25 minutes. ***- [2]***
 1. Remove from oven and let sit for 15 minutes.

+# Footnotes
+1. No pre-shredded cheese.
+It's also recommended that you use low-moisture mozzarella.
+If you use something like buffalo mozzarella it will make the layer flat and soggy rather than stringy.
+1. Feel free to broil on high for a minute or two to get that browning on the top.
+Be careful not to brown it too much because it might make the top layer of cheese a bit chewy and difficult to work with.